Relativistic Langevin Equation derived from a particle-bath Lagrangian: Heat bath mode trajectories

 However, as we can see from \cref{fig:x-dependence}, the frequency-matched solution (blue) and the numerical solution (orange), will slowly drift apart, even though in the neighbourhood of \(\mathbf{x} = \mathbf{0}\) and \(t=0\) the agreement is nearly perfect.
 This ``drift'' is due to one of many differences between the relativistic and Galilean simple harmonic oscillators.
 The presence of \(\gamma(\dot{\mathbf{q}})\) means that \(\mathbf{q}\) and \(\dot{\mathbf{q}}\) are not always exactly \(\pi/2\) out of phase, which can be viewed as a change of effective mass of the mode leading to a different frequency.
 We shall remove this drift from \(\bar{\omega}\), and reabsorb it into \(\bar{\xi}\), as discussed in the previous section (see also Appendix~\ref{sec:integr-tagg-part}).
 Frequency-matching alone is therefore not sufficient to produce an accurate analytical description.

 Instead, we must have two independent hypotheses for the forms of \(\bar{\xi}\) and \(\bar{\omega}\) and fit them simultaneously.
-While \(\bar{\omega}\) can itself be treated as a scalar, we need two more parameters for \(\bar{\xi}\), which has the following form:
+While \(\bar{\omega}\) can itself be treated as a scalar, we need two more parameters for \(\bar{\xi}\).